Harvey Weinstein's Success and Achievements in Timeline

 A closer look at the biggest achievements of Harvey Weinstein.
 Awards, milestones, and records that define success.

-Harvey Weinstein is an American film producer and convicted sex offender.
-He co-founded Miramax in 1979 with his brother Bob, producing successful independent films like Pulp Fiction and Shakespeare in Love, for which he won an Academy Award.
-He also won seven Tony Awards for plays and musicals.
-After Miramax, the Weinstein brothers founded The Weinstein Company (TWC), where Harvey served as co-chairman from 2005 to 2017.
+Harvey Weinstein is a former American film producer and convicted sex offender.
+He co-founded Miramax in 1979, producing successful independent films like 'Pulp Fiction' and 'Shakespeare in Love,' the latter earning him an Academy Award.
+He also won seven Tony Awards for productions like 'The Producers' and 'Billy Elliot the Musical.'
+After leaving Miramax, he and his brother Bob established The Weinstein Company (TWC), where he served as co-chairman from 2005 to 2017.

-1966: Analysis of Academy Award Speeches
+1966: Academy Award Speeches Mentions

 Between 1966 and 2016, Harvey Weinstein was thanked or praised in 34 Academy Award acceptance speeches, as many times as God, and second only to Steven Spielberg.

-1995: Pulp Fiction's Academy Award Nomination
+1995: Pulp Fiction nominated for Academy Award

 In 1995, Pulp Fiction was nominated for an Academy Award but lost to Forrest Gump.